-You should note that the implementations for class BufferPool above does not use generics.
+You should note that these implementations for the buffer pool ADT do not use generics.
 Instead, the space parameter and the buffer pointer are declared to be byte[].
 When a class uses a generic, that means that the record type is arbitrary, but that the class knows what the record type is.
 In contrast, using byte[] for the space means that not only is the record type arbitrary, but also the buffer pool does not even know what the user's record type is.
 In fact, a given buffer pool might have many users who store many types of records.